-During the Chinese New Year (starts January 31st), serving a whole chicken symbolizes family togetherness.
-Noodles represent a long life; (an old superstition says that it's bad luck to cut them); clams and Spring Rolls symbolize wealth.
-Tangerines and oranges are freely shared during Chinese New Year as the words for tangerine and orange sound like luck and wealth, respectively.
+At the Chinese New Year (starts January 28th, Year of the Rooster), serving a whole chicken symbolizes family togetherness.
+Noodles represent a long life (an old superstition says that it's bad luck to cut them); clams and spring rolls symbolize wealth.
+Tangerines and oranges are freely shared during Chinese New Year as the words for tangerine and orange sound like the Chinese words for luck and wealth, respectively.
 And Pomelos signify abundance because the Chinese word for pomelo sounds like the word meaning "to have".
 On Chinese New Year's Eve it is customary to serve a fish at the end of the evening meal, symbolizing a wish for abundance in the coming year.
 For added symbolism, the fish is served whole, with head and tail attached, symbolizing a good beginning and ending for the coming year.